justinethier/cyclone/docs/Garbage-Collector.md

 Cyclone converts the original program to continuation passing style (CPS) and compiles it as a series of C functions that never return.
 At runtime the code periodically checks to see if the executing thread's stack has exceeded a certain size.
 When this happens a minor GC is started and all live stack objects are copied to the heap.

 Root objects are "live" objects the collector uses to begin the tracing process.
-A root object is guaranteed to survive a collection.
 Cyclone's minor collector treats the following as roots:

 - The current continuation
 - Arguments to the current continuation